“don’t eat this!”

 What does this mean?

 This means that some farms like Crabtree Farms are basically organic, even if the USDA doesn’t say so.
 (A little more of the marketing side here.)
+The best thing is to get to know your farmer and ask them about their practices.

 That brings me back to my point about organic food being healthier than non-organic food.
 Is it?
 Watch this little video to help you see the differences: